lightninglabs/lightning-terminal/README.md

 Visit https://localhost:8443 to access Terminal.

 Note that a password with a minimum of 8 characters is required to run Lightning Terminal.
-In a production environment, it's recommended that you store this password as an environment variable.
+In a production environment, it's recommended that you store this password as an environment variable to avoid it being recorded in the command history.

-To use LiT with a remote LND instance please [follow these instructions](./doc/config-lnd-remote.md).
+To use LiT with a remote `lnd` instance please [follow these instructions](./doc/config-lnd-remote.md).
 If you would like to replace your existing LND instance with the one integrated within LiT please see [configuring Terminal](./doc/config-lnd-integrated.md).

 ## Interaction
 If you plan to run LiT on a remote machine but access the web-interface from your computer you may not want to deal with self-signed certificate browser warnings.
 To avoid these warnings configure the HTTP server to use a certificate from [Let's Encrypt](https://letsencrypt.org/).
 View the